 National Online Learning Day on September 15 celebrates the huge array of learning resources that are available to students online.
 The internet has revolutionized the learning process and students are thriving in the flexible environment that it offers them.
 This is a day for raising awareness of all of the resources and courses that are available online and to get people, young or old, investing time in their own education.
-The internet has a seemingly infinite pool of learning resources so it’s a good time to dwell on what you’d like to learn and take a look to see what courses are available to you.
+The internet has a seemingly infinite pool of learning resources so it’s a good time to dwell on what you’d like to learn and see which courses are available to you.
 Observe the day by finding and researching scholarships or investigating how to get student loans for online colleges.

 History of National Online Learning Day